K40Nano/K40Nano/README.md

 The API encapsulates the two major advances of K40 Whisperer, writing into `LHYMICRO-GL` format and transmitting data directly to the K40 device.
 We write the `LHYMICRO-GL` encoded commands with NanoPlotter and transmit this data with a NanoConnection.

-We interface the code production, directions, movements, laser_usage via a `Plotter` which is just like the pen plotters or turtlegraphics like interfaces.
+We interface code writing of directions, movements, laser_usage via a `Plotter` which is just like the pen plotters or turtlegraphics interfaces.
 This should be very simple and easy to use, and yet able to encapsulate everything we are doing.

 The data produced by the NanoPlotter is sent to a connection, for controlling the K40 laser we use NanoConnection.
-This is part is based on almost exclusively K40 Whisperer code and performs the interface, packetizations, and handling the usb connection to the device.
-Making the USB interactions is left to the NanoUsb class which can be switched, for testing purposes, with the MockUsb class.

 Plotters
 ---

 The M, A, B series boards use `LHYMICRO-GL` encoding which is derived from pen-plotters.
 As such plotter interface is the best, simplest, and most natural way to interact with the K40.
-But, because it's so generic it gives puts all the control into the users hands.

 Plotters have:
 * open()